Survival story: Hartselle woman believes in education, advocacy after breast cancer diagnosis

 Photos by Jennifer Sherwood

-While the name Rajane Johnson might be well known in Hartselle and Morgan County, there is a part of the wife, mother and grandmother’s life that she wanted to keep to herself at first: her journey through a surprising breast cancer diagnosing last year, multiple surgeries and a painful recovery.
+While the name Rajane Johnson might be well known in Hartselle and Morgan County, there is a part of the wife, mother and grandmother’s life that she wanted to keep to herself at first: her journey through a surprising breast cancer diagnosis last year, multiple surgeries and a painful recovery.

 She’s not staying quiet now though.
 Johnson takes every opportunity to share her experience in an effort to spread awareness about the importance of proper breast exams and being one’s own advocate.